ELGAS Knowledge Hub

 • Do the showers have WELS 3 Star Rated Showerheads (maximum 9L/Min) or standard 18 to 25L/Min showerheads?

-• Do some prefer baths which use more hot water?
-And if so, is the bath or spa oversized, requiring even more hot water?
+• Do some prefer baths which use more gas hot water?
+And if so, is the bath or spa oversized, requiring even more gas hot water?

 • Is the washing machine run using hot or warm water, and is it run while people are showering?